 Most recently, in September 2022, we raised ₱10 billion from our maiden peso ASEAN fixedrate green bonds issuance, which will be used to finance the company's newest projects in Luzon.
-In January 2023, we secured our AU\$600 million debt financing target to be used in the development of existing and additional pipeline of renewable energy projects in Australia.
+In January 2023, we secured our AU\$600 million it begins operations in 2023.

+debt financing target to be used in the development of existing and additional pipeline of renewable energy projects in Australia.